 The hot and warm delicacies are also major attractions in the hotels and guesthouses in Annapurna Base Camp during winter.
 Trekkers enjoy the energizing and warming meals that are prepared traditionally.
 You can observe the typical lifestyle of people there in winter.

 The clothes, kitchenware, occupation of people living in the Annapurna region is quite different and unique.

 June, July, and August are the months of summer.
 Trekkers don’t usually choose summer as the best time for Annapurna Base Camp trek.
 During summer, the weather is dry, and not much snow can be seen on the mountains.

 Global warming has a more significant impact nowadays.
 Sadly, mountains and glaciers are losing snow at an alarming rate.

-It will be challenging to walk in a scorching hot day.
-The trekking trials will be dry.
+It will be challenging to walk on a scorching hot day.
+The trekking trails will be dry.
 Frequent rainfall can be observed during summer.
 It can be relaxing at times.

 I will neither be hot nor cold, so the beauty of the Annapurna region can be captured very well during summer.